mmartamagna/Plant-leaves-classification-AMD/README.md

 ### Composition of the repository
 - Project Plant Leaves CNNs.jpynb: file containing data preprocessing and CNNs execution.
 - Report containing more theoretical details about the implemented CNNs and the relative results.
+- Preprocessed data: instructions to avoid the preprocessing phase